 Your blanket should resist moisture like these…

 - Down camping blanket that resists moisture like the Therm-A-Rest Ramble Double Wide Down Blanket with stuff sack.

-- Mylar space blankets are great to take along for warmth especially during emergency situations.
+- Mylar space blankets are great to take along for warmth, especially during emergency situations.
 The Space All-Weather Blanket is super compact and radiates 80% of your body heat back at you.
-It has grommets to which are super helpful in certain situations.
+It has grommets which are super helpful in certain situations.

 Don’t Burrow in Your Sleeping Bag for Warmth